ajoyfuljester/ajoyfuljester/README.md

 ### i am

 - a joyful jester
-- stubborn and i do not like change, i try to use it to my advantage by creating good habits
+- stubborn and i do not like change, i try to use it to my advantage by creating good habits. i am not very good at this apparently
 - dumb and stupid
 - a human ∨ an imagined persona, i do not know to be honest, perhaps someone i want to be